Overview

 Please note that the guidance here does not replace any local legal or regulatory requirements, which can vary by market and payment type.
 For example, certain locations may already require Town/City and Country details in all payment messages or may have additional address requirements.
 Please review what is needed for your situation and ensure your payment practices comply with all applicable requirements.
 For more details on how these changes may affect your domestic and Global ACH payments, please check back or contact your relationship manager.

-The key changes will apply across the following payment entry methods:
+The key changes will apply to the following payment entry methods:

 • File Imports